excelasaph/Data-Preprocessing-Group-11/report/report.md

 ## Executive Summary

-This report details the implementation of a multimodal biometric security system that integrates facial recognition, voiceprint verification, and personalized product recommendations.
+This report shows the implementation of a multimodal biometric security system that integrates facial recognition, voiceprint verification, and personalized product recommendations.
 The project fulfills all requirements across four main tasks, with each team member contributing significantly to different aspects of the system.

 ### Project Overview
 - **Data Collection**: 4 team members × 3 expressions + 2 audio phrases with augmentation